visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 Whilst both Leave and Remain tweets spoke about male MPs far more than female MPs, pro-Leave tweets did so even more than pro-Remain ones.
 The effect is small (3.3%) but is statistically significant (at p < 0.05) according to a Chi-Square test.

-These results suggest that in general neither side
+These results suggest that, when it comes to people in general, both sides spoke about me

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg4MjI1MDc3MywtMTM4OTA5NDExMCwtMT
+eyJoaXN0b3J5IjpbLTc5MTE0NTQxMSwxODgyMjUwNzczLC0xMz
-IzODI4NzA5OCwyNDYyNzI4MiwyMDAwNDMwMjEwLDIwMjk1MTEz
+g5MDk0MTEwLC0xMjM4Mjg3MDk4LDI0NjI3MjgyLDIwMDA0MzAy
-MzQsLTIxMTUxNjE3NjYsLTcyMDgwMjAzNSwtODMwNTE1MzYsLT
+MTAsMjAyOTUxMTMzNCwtMjExNTE2MTc2NiwtNzIwODAyMDM1LC
-k2NzM1NTgxOSwtNDMxNDQxOTAxLC0xNjY2ODU5MjIxLC0xNDA2
+04MzA1MTUzNiwtOTY3MzU1ODE5LC00MzE0NDE5MDEsLTE2NjY4
-NTk2NjQ4LC0xMjk1NzY5NDY2LC03ODk2NjUzMjAsLTc5NjQ2Nj
+NTkyMjEsLTE0MDY1OTY2NDgsLTEyOTU3Njk0NjYsLTc4OTY2NT
-EwMCwxNTg5Mjc0MTIsMjgyNDY1ODQ5LC0zNTQ1NzUyMDcsMTY4
+MyMCwtNzk2NDY2MTAwLDE1ODkyNzQxMiwyODI0NjU4NDksLTM1
-NjQ4MDgwOV19
+NDU3NTIwN119
 -->